Xcel sees Minnesota Sherco 3 coal unit back soon

-Oct 1 (Reuters) - Xcel Energy Inc expects the 860-megawatt Unit 3 at the Sherburne County coal-fired power plant to return to service on Oct.
-7, an Xcel spokeswoman said on Tuesday.
+Sept 4 (Reuters) - Xcel Energy Inc has told Minnesota utility regulators it expects the 860-megawatt Unit 3 at the Sherburne County coal-fired power plant to return to service before Sept.
+30, an Xcel spokeswoman said on Wednesday.

 The unit shut in November 2011 due to extensive turbine damage.